Missing dog walker’s partner speaks for first time since disappearance

 Mr Ansell said the support from the community had given the family “a great amount of comfort”.

-A potential witness, a dog walker, who was traced following a police appeal on Thursday, said she had spoken to officers and “doesn't know anything”.
+A potential witness, a dog walker, who was traced following a police appeal on Thursday, has reportedly spoken to officers and “doesn't know anything”.

 Christine Bowman, 67, told the Daily Mirror: “It has made local women fearful.
 If they have husbands or partners, they have been taking the dogs out instead.”